Superdiffusive transport on lattices with nodal impurities: conclusion and discussion

 \section{conclusion and discussion}

-In this paper, we present a new 1D disorder systems by replacing the onsite impurities in the Anderson model with nodal impurities.
-The nodal impurity model exhibits superdiffusive transport.

-The mechanism driving superdiffusive transport is straightforward: on one hand, we have a free fermion model with ballistic eigenmodes.
-On the other hand, the scattering of nodal impurities localizes most eigenmodes except for the measure-zero eigenmodes with nodal momentum $k_0$.
-This leads to a power-law divergence of the localization length $\xi(k)$ at the node $k_0$.
-Modes with momenta near the nodes contribute to the superdiffusive transport, and the dynamical exponent $z$ is determined by the highest order $n$ of the node by $z = (4n-1)/4n$ in general.
-Furthermore, this superdiffusive behavior is enhanced under time-reversal symmetry, resulting in a dynamical exponent of $z=(8n-1)/8n$.
+In this paper, we present a new mechanism that induces superdiffusive transport in quadratic disordered systems.
+This mechanism requires two key elements: \begin{enumerate} \item \textbf{Free fermions Hamiltonian} which possesses ballistic eigenmodes. \item \textbf{Nodal impurities} that localize most eigenmodes, except for a measure-zero set of eigenmodes with nodal momentum $k_0$. \end{enumerate} These two elements result in a power-law divergence of the localization length $\xi(k)$ at the node $k_0$.
+Modes with momenta near the nodes contribute to the superdiffusive transport, with the dynamical exponent $z$ determined by the order $n$ of the node, given by $z = (4n - 1) / 4n$.
+Additionally, this superdiffusive behavior is enhanced under time-reversal symmetry, resulting in a dynamical exponent of $z = (8n - 1) / 8n$.

-It's crucial to note that the concept of ``nodal points" is not limited to disorder systems; similar phenomena are observed in dephasing systems \cite{wang23}.
-The underlying philosophy of this ``nodal point" picture is both simple and general.
-A ``nodal point" corresponds to a measure-zero ballistic mode, where the mean free path diverges.
-In cases where the divergent behavior near the nodal point $k_0$ follows a power law, modes in the vicinity of the nodal point have the potential to drive superdiffusive transport.
+It is crucial to note that the concept of ``nodal points" is not limited to disordered systems; similar phenomena are observed in dephasing systems \cite{wang23,znidaric24}.
+The underlying philosophy of this ``nodal points" picture is both simple and general.
+The first element, free fermions, can be replaced by integrable models, which also possesses ballistic eigenmodes.
+The second element, nodal impurities, can be replaced by dephasing or interaction.
+This approach allows for the construction of many superdiffusive models in different systems.

-We believe that the ``nodal point" picture can also be applied to construct superdiffusive models in interacting systems.
-For example, we can replace free fermion Hamiltonian $\hat H_0$ in our model with an integrable model, which also possesses ballistic modes.
-As long as we can find some local operator $O_i$, which can scatter these ballistic modes to diffusive or localized modes but leaves a specific mode with momentum $k_0$ unscattered, we can construct a superdiffusive model by using these operators as impurities, dephasing, or interactions.
-In this way, we may find a chaotic model exhibiting superdiffusive transport.
-We leave this for future study.
+For example, we can replace the free fermion Hamiltonian $\hat{H}_0$ in our model with an integrable model that possesses ballistic modes.
+As long as we can find some local operator $O_i$ that scatters these ballistic modes to diffusive or localized modes but leaves a specific mode with momentum $k_0$ unscattered, we can construct a superdiffusive model using these operators as impurities, dephasing, or interactions.
+This approach may lead to the discovery of chaotic models exhibiting superdiffusive transport, a topic we leave for future study.

 Y.-P. W. thanks Marko \v Znidari\v c for his valuable comments.